 Robert Spitale, Ph.D.
-University of Rochester, Professor of Pharmaceutical Sciences; Molecular Biology and Biochemistry (chemistry, chemical biology, RNA biology)
+University of Rochester, Director of the UCI Transcriptomics Core and Associate Dean of Research and Professor of Pharmaceutical Sciences; Chemistry; Molecular Biology and Biochemistry (chemistry, chemical biology, RNA biology)

 Craig Stark, Ph.D.
 Carnegie Mellon University, James L. McGaugh Chair in the Neurobiology of Learning and Memory and Professor of Neurobiology and Behavior; Cognitive Sciences